nsidc/aross-stations-db/README.md

 [![GitHub Discussion][github-discussions-badge]][github-discussions-link]

-Reads ASOS station data from disk on the NSIDC archive to create a temporally and geospatially indexed database to quickly search events.
+Reads Automated Surface Observation Station (ASOS) data from disk on the NSIDC archive to create a temporally and geospatially indexed database to quickly search events.

 > [!NOTE]
 > TODO: Is this data available publicly and documented?
 How is it produced?
 Links!